pytorch/pytorch/docs/source/notes/amp_examples.rst

         loss.backward()
         optimizer.step()

-To implement a gradient penalty _with_ gradient scaling, the loss passed to :func:`torch.autograd.grad` should be scaled.
-The resulting out-of-place gradients will therefore be scaled, and should be unscaled before being combined to create the penalty scalar.
+To implement a gradient penalty *with* gradient scaling, the loss passed to :func:`torch.autograd.grad` should be scaled.
+The resulting out-of-place gradients will therefore be scaled, and should be unscaled before being combined to create the penalty value.

 Here's how that looks for the same L2 penalty::